oracle-livelabs/apex/online-bookstore-app/8-build-an-ai-assistant-chat-widget/8-build-an-ai-assistant-chat-widget.md

 If you're stuck or missed out on completing the previous labs, don't worry!
 Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab7.zip) to download the export file, which contains everything completed in the previous labs, and follow the download instructions from Task 1 to Task 3 in the lab [Downloads](?lab=downloads).

-## Downloads: Missed Previous Labs?
-Download and Install the Application

-If you're stuck or missed out on completing the previous labs, don't worry!
-You can download and install the application as follows:

-1. Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab7.zip) to download the completed application zip file.

-2. Import the **downloaded zip** file into your workspace.
-To import the app, go to **App Builder > Import**.

-3. Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

-4. Update the hashed password for user01:

-    - Go to **SQL Workshop > Object Browser > Tables > OBS\_USERS > Data**.

-    - Click the **edit icon** for user01 and update the password to **secretPassword**.

-5. All set.
-Now, run the application and see it in action!

 ## Task 1: Generate API Keys using OCI Console

 Note: If you already have an OCI key pair, you may skip this lab.